o3de/o3de.org/content/docs/userguide/send-test-events-for-the-cloud-canvas-game-metrics-gem.md

   them in the &cgp;. '
 title: Sending Test Metrics with the Metrics Sample Level
 ---
-# Sending Test Metrics with the Metrics Sample Level<a name="send-test-events-for-the-cloud-canvas-game-metrics-gem"></a>
+# Sending Test Metrics with the Metrics Sample Level {#send-test-events-for-the-cloud-canvas-game-metrics-gem}

-After you complete the [Prerequisites](/docs/userguide/gems/cloud-canvas/metrics-gem.md#cloud-canvas-cloud-gem-metrics-prerequisites), you can send test metrics with the Metrics Sample level\.
+After you complete the [Prerequisites](/docs/userguide/gems/cloud-canvas/metrics-gem#cloud-canvas-cloud-gem-metrics-prerequisites), you can send test metrics with the Metrics Sample level\.
 You can then view these metrics in the Cloud Gem Portal\.

 **To send test metrics with the Metrics Sample level**

 1. Set the **CloudGemsSamples** as your default project\.
-For more information, see [Switching Game Projects](/docs/userguide/configurator/projects.md#project-configurator-different-project)\.
+For more information, see [Switching Game Projects](/docs/userguide/configurator/projects#project-configurator-different-project)\.

 1. In Lumberyard Editor, choose **File**, **Open**, select **MetricsSample**, and then click **Open**\.